nyu-mll/jiant/README.md

 If you're training only on one task, you don't need to worry about sampling schemes, but if you are training on multiple tasks, you can vary the sampling weights with ``weighting_method``, e.g. ``weighting_method = uniform`` or ``weighting_method = proportional`` (to amount of training data).
 You can also scale the losses of each minibatch via ``scaling_method`` if you want to weight tasks with different amounts of training data equally throughout training.

+For multi-task training, we allow for a global optimizer (and scheduler) or per-task optimizer (and scheduler).
+In the per-task case, we stop training on a task when its patience has run out or its optimizer hits the minimum learning rate.
+In the global case, we use the macro average of each task's validation metrics to do LR scheduling and early stopping.
+When doing multi-task training and at least one task's validation metric should decrease (e.g. perplexity), we invert tasks whose metric should decrease by averaging ``1 - (val_metric / dec_val_scale)``, so that the macro average will be well-behaved.

 Within a run, tasks are distinguished between training tasks and evaluation tasks.
 The logic of ``main.py`` is that the entire model is trained on all the training tasks, then the best model is loaded, and task-specific components are trained for each of the evaluation tasks with a frozen shared sentence encoder.
 You can control which steps are performed or skipped by setting the flags ``do_train, train_for_eval, do_eval``.
 Specify training tasks with ``train_tasks = $TRAIN_TASKS `` where ``$TRAIN_TASKS`` is a comma-separated list of task names; similarly use ``eval_tasks`` to specify the eval-only tasks.